krenalis/krenalis/doc/src/mapping.md

 full_name: "Emma Johnson"
 ```

-### Sub-properties, map keys and JSON Object keys
+### Sub-properties, Map Keys, and JSON Object Keys

-In expressions, you can reference sub-properties, map keys, and JSON object keys using either a dot or square brackets:
+You can reference sub-properties, map keys, and JSON object keys in expressions using either dot notation or square brackets:

 ```
 ┌─────────────────────────────────┐
 │ address.city                    │ ->  city